 If you are preparing for divorce or need help resolving any family law issue, contact an experienced Fort Collins divorce lawyer at the Cossitt Law Firm, LLC to find out more about your options and how we can help you.

 Call (970) 488-1887 or email our firm to set up a free consultation.
 If you are unable to make it to our offices, we provide consultations via phone and Skype.

-At the Cossitt Law Firm, LLC, our attorneys are devoted advocates who exclusively focus on divorce and family law cases.
+At the Cossitt Law Firm, LLC, our Fort Collins divorce attorneys are devoted advocates who exclusively focus on divorce and family law cases.
 We partner with each of our clients, providing personal attention and unique, practical solutions to fit their needs and help them achieve their long-term goals.